seanblanchfield/blog/current/_posts/2026-07-21-end-of-the-saaspalooza.md

 Without exits, venture capital cannot return money to its LPs.
 Without returns, LPs stop committing to new funds.
 Without new funds, VCs stop deploying.
 Without deployment, founders don't get funded.
 The machine runs in reverse.

 This is not just a cyclical correction.
 The underlying conditions that made SaaS an exceptional vehicle for venture returns have structurally changed.
 They are not coming back in the same form.

+SaaS solutions can still be successfully built — probably in hyper-vertical domains where the founder has deep domain expertise and an existing network.
+But those businesses are unlikely to attract VC backing or grow like the unicorns of the 2010s.
+They will be bootstrapped, profitable, and small by the standards of the last decade.
+That is not nothing.
+But it is not the SaaSpalooza.

 ## What comes next